Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Number fields and having Bounded Absolute Discriminant

-Similarly, we take great advantage of [\cite{sch1}, Cor.
-1.3] to also count in the following corollary the number of fields $L_{g}$ induced by irreducible integer polynomials $g$ arising from a polynomial discrete dynamical system in Section \ref{sec3}, that are monogenic with $|\Delta(L_{g})| < X$ and with associated Galois group Gal$(L_{g}\slash \mathbb{Q})$ equal to $S_{(p-1)^{2\ell}}$:
+Similarly, we take great advantage of [\cite{sch1}, Corollary 1.3] to then also count in the following corollary the number of number fields $L_{g}=\mathbb{Q}[x]\slash (g(x))$ induced by irreducible monic $p$-adic integer even degree-$r$ polynomials $g\in \mathbb{Z}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec3} (and ascertained by Corollary \ref{10.2}), that are monogenic with $|\Delta(L_{g})| < X$ and such that associated Galois group Gal$(L_{g}\slash \mathbb{Q})$ is the group $S_{(p-1)^{n\ell}}$: